Dual/Joint with John Jay

 The dual/joint degree program in Accounting for Forensic Accounting between Queensborough Community College and John Jay College of Criminal Justice is a jointly registered, dual-admission program that offers students a curriculum including principles of accounting, finance, and law, along with investigation techniques, ethics, and theories of criminology and the educational foundation to succeed in the forensic accounting field.

 The program consists of courses that allow students to pursue further education and careers in forensic accounting, accounting, and auditing, as well as financial operations and management fields.
-The program will allow students to enter the upper division baccalaureate program in Economics: Forensic Financial Analysis at John Jay.
+The program will allow students to enter the upper division baccalaureate program Fraud Examination and Financial Forensics at John Jay.
 The curriculum emphasizes basic accounting principles and provides a foundation in business organization and management.
 The program meets the general education requirements for the associate degree at QCC and also meets the general education requirements for the baccalaureate degree at John Jay.

 |REQUIRED CORE: IA:||ENGL-101 English Composition I